TruongNguyen0104/elt_data_pipeline/README.md

 ### Dataset description
 Our dataset is taken from Kaggle spanning five years of data.
 It contains around a million records and 23 columns.

+These are some columns in the data set:
 1. ID: Unique identifier for the record.
 2. Date: Date when the incident occurred. this is sometimes a best estimate.
 3. Primary_type: The primary description of the IUCR code.